-Epilepsy is a central nervous system disorder in which brain activity becomes abnormal, causing seizures or periods of unusual behavior, sensations, and sometimes loss of awareness \cite{namazi2016signal}.
-A national survey of the UK population reasserts that epilepsy and seizures can develop in any person at any age \cite{holmes2019attitudes}.
-Epilepsy makes living a normal life difficult for patients because seizures start and terminate suddenly, are not easy to predict \cite{trefois2015critical, chu2017predicting}.
-Since 1970s, researchers have been seeking ways to predict the occurrence of seizures from the electroencephalogram (EEG) of epilepsy patients \cite{mormann2007seizure}.
-For example, Meisel et. al \cite{meisel2012scaling} find that a Hopf bifurcation could be involved near seizure onset, and increased variance in spiking patterns of individual neurons has been proposed as an early warning signal to detect the onset of a sudden epilepsy seizure.
+Epilepsy is a central nervous system disorder in which abnormal brain activity occurs, causing seizures or periods of unusual behavior and sensations and sometimes loss of awareness \cite{namazi2016signal}.
+A national survey of the UK population found that epilepsy and seizures can develop in any person at any age \cite{holmes2019attitudes}.
+Epilepsy makes living a normal life difficult because seizures begin and end suddenly and are not easy to predict \cite{trefois2015critical}.
+Since the 1970s, researchers have been seeking ways to predict the occurrence of seizures from the electroencephalograms (EEGs) of epilepsy patients.
+For example, Meisel et al. \cite{meisel2012scaling} found that a Hopf bifurcation may occur near seizure onset, and increased variance in spiking patterns of individual neurons has been proposed as an early warning signal for detecting the onset of a sudden epileptic seizure.
 However, most of the previous studies on prediction that yielded rather promising results were recently found to be irreproducible \cite{mormann2016seizure}.
-For instance, Wilkat et al. \cite{wilkat2019no} investigate long-term, multichannel recordings of brain dynamics from 28 subjects with epilepsy, and find no clear-cut evidence for critical slowing down prior to 105 epileptic seizures.
-Whereas, for the critical transitions from the ictal and post-ictal states of a seizure (the self-termination of seizure), human brain electrical activity at various spatial scales exhibits the common dynamical signature of an impending critical transition indicating the critical slowing down \cite{kramer2012human}.
+For instance, Wilkat et al. \cite{wilkat2019no} analyzed long-term, multichannel recordings of brain dynamics in 28 subjects with epilepsy and found no clearcut evidence for critical slowing down prior to 105 epileptic seizures.
+However, prior to the critical transition between the ictal and postictal states of an epileptic seizure (the self-termination of the seizure), human brain electrical activity at various spatial scales exhibits the common dynamical signature of an impending critical transition, indicating critical slowing down \cite{kramer2012human}.